The Staring Contest

 I park next to him in the CVS lot just across the street from Starbucks, my intended destination.

 At a glance, I can see that he’s one of four kids and two adults.
 He looks directly at me and maintains his gaze as I walk past their vehicle.
-When I return, having aquired my brownie and triple espresso, he once again locks eyes on me.
+When I return, having acquired my brownie and triple espresso, he once again locks eyes on me.
 I decide to return the stare.
-Game on.

 I hop in my car, close the door and instantly turn my head to face my opponent.
 I narrow my eyes and raise one brow, telegraphing my thoughts “you ain’t gonna win, son.”

 He rests his chin on the window seal.
 His eyes soften and widen and he fires a laser beam – that innocent and disarming kid smile.

 It’s a direct hit.
 He’s a sneaky little S.O.B.